-NBIS has a new and improved web site (https://nbis.se) for providing up-to-date information both to our users and for internal purposes.
+NBIS has a recent and improved web site (https://nbis.se) for providing up-to-date information both to our users and for internal purposes.
+The SciLifeLab websites information regarding NBIS and its units have also been updated recently, in collaboration with the communications office of SciLifeLab.
 NBIS also has a project management system facilitating tracking of projects and allowing for NBIS staff to easily share data and information with their customers.